conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 ========================================================

-Now that you have built a package for your current platform with conda-build, you can convert it for use on other platforms with the ``conda convert`` command.
+Now that you have built a package for your current platform with ``conda-build``, you can convert it for use on other platforms with the ``conda convert`` command.
 This works only for pure Python packages where there is no compiled code.
 Conda convert does nothing to change compiled code, it only adapts file paths to